s-kugan/Knix/testCases.md

 2. **Verify that the selected product from the product list page displays correctly on the product detail page (name, price, and image).**
 3. **Ensure that selected product details (name, price and size) are displayed accurately in the "Your Bag" page.**
 4. **Check that the "checkout" button leads to the "Payment" page.**
-5. **Ensure that the customer can increase the product quantity by clicking the + button and decrease the product quantity by clicking the - buttonin the "Your Bag" page.**
+5. **Ensure that the customer can increase the product quantity by clicking the + button and verify quantity and sub-total in the cart.**
+6. **Ensure that the customer can decrease the product quantity by clicking the - button and verify quantity and sub-total in the cart**
-6. **Verify Quick View in the product list page works as expected by giving options for Color and Size.**
+7. **Verify Quick View in the product list page works as expected by giving options for Color and Size.**
-7. **Verify that the product list switches to CAD currency when the user selects CAD at the bottom of the page.**
+8. **Verify that the product list switches to CAD currency when the user selects CAD at the bottom of the page.**
-8. **Verify that the customer can add the product into the product basket from the Quick View window.**
+9. **Verify that the customer can add the product into the product basket from the Quick View window.**
-9. **Verify all the links on the product list page correctly.**
+10. **Verify all the links on the product list page correctly.**
-10. **Check the responsiveness of the product page on different devices and screen sizes (e.g., desktop, tablet, mobile).**
+11. **Check the responsiveness of the product page on different devices and screen sizes (e.g., desktop, tablet, mobile).**
-11. **Ensure that navigation links (e.g., "Home," "Shop All," "New Arrivals") work correctly.**
+12. **Ensure that navigation links (e.g., "Home," "Shop All," "New Arrivals") work correctly.**

 ---